-What is biodiesel?
+What is Biodiesel?

 Blends up to B20 may be used in any diesel engine manufactured after 1993 with little impact on performance.
 Most original equipment manufacturers (OEMs) approve the use of biofuel blends up to B5 in their vehicles without voiding parts or workmanship warranties.
-Please check your OEM’s website or contact your dealer to determine what types of biofuels should or should not be used in your vehicle.
+Please check your OEM’s website or contact your dealer to determine which types of biofuels should or should not be used in your vehicle.

 B20 and lower-level blends of biodiesel have not shown to have negative long-term effects on engines.
 Biodiesel has a higher lubricity than traditional petroleum diesel and thus can reduce the wear and tear on engines and, in some cases, extend oil change intervals.

-What are the benefits of biodiesel?
+What are the Benefits of Biodiesel?

-VTCC and Partner Resources:
+VTCCC and Partner Resources

-Below is a recording of a brown bag discussion held on 4/10/15 with Black Bear Biodiesel’s, Jim Malloy, on his new operation in Plainfield and how he hopes to expand biodiesel use in Vermont:
+- Below is a recording of a brown bag discussion held on April 10, 2015 with Black Bear Biodiesel’s, Jim Malloy, on his new operation in Plainfield and how he hopes to expand biodiesel use in Vermont:

-For more information about biodiesel visit: afdc.energy.gov/fuels/biodiesel.html
+For more information about biodiesel, please visit: afdc.energy.gov/fuels/biodiesel.html